getmoto/moto/docs/docs/getting_started.rst

 Decorator
 ~~~~~~~~~

-With a simple decorator wrapping, all calls to AWS are automatically mocked out.
+Using a simple decorator, all calls to AWS are automatically mocked.

 .. sourcecode:: python